lubandust/covid_art/README.md

 # Covid Articles Project
 ## Raw Data/Filter 1

-The `get_clean_and_entity_data` method performs several tasks to clean and extract relevant information from the raw dataset.
-Here's a breakdown of what it does:
+The `get_clean_and_entity_data` method performs several tasks to clean and extract relevant information from the raw dataset:

 1. Read the raw dataset from the specified path.
 2. Sample a specified number of rows from the dataset using the `sample` parameter.